FelixBurkhard/OpenApiWorkshop/Readme.md

 }
 ```

-This essentially tells the plugin to look for the `ProjectManagerSimulatorApi.json` file in the docusaurus root folder and save the build artifacts in `docs/ProjectManagerSimulator`.
+This essentially tells the plugin to look for the `ProjectManagerSimulatorApi.json` file in the Docusaurus root folder and save the build artifacts in `docs/ProjectManagerSimulator`.

 Now add `"generate-api-docs": "docusaurus gen-api-docs all",` as script to you `package.json` and run it using `npm run generate-api-docs`.
 This will create the files docusaurus needs to create the documentation.